 When an author decides to self-publish for the first time, there are so many skills that you need to learn that it can be daunting.

-It’s a process of reading a lot, asking for advice, making a lot of mistakes and learning how to correct them.
-This is how you find a way.
+It’s a process of reading a lot, asking for advice, making a lot of mistakes, and learning how to correct them.
+This is how you always manage to find a way.

 If you are new to self-publishing, or to any skill that you believe you need to succeed, don’t give up after one or two attempts, or mistakes.